 Because it is thought of as the center of the universe and a sacred place, Mount Meru has a lot of mythological characteristics attached to it.
 First, it is so high that the mountain touches heaven.
 Then the polar star shines directly above the mountain, giving it a more sacred appearance.

 Second, it is said that the River Ganges comes to the mountain as one river.
 Once it hits Mount Meru, it divides itself into 4 separate rivers.
 Third, there are 4 cities filled with inhabitants on each side of the mountain; one for each side.

 Left: Indra, a guardian deity on the east side of a Hindu temple.
-Image credit: Nomu420 /wikipedia; Right: Indra, the god of storms, riding on a white elephant, Airavata.
-Image credit: source
+Image credit: Nomu420 /Wikipedia - CC BY-SA 3.0; Right: Indra, the god of storms, riding on a white elephant, Airavata.
+Image credit: Public Domain

 It is said in ancient myths that these inhabitants see the sun all the time in the center and always working.
 The sun only appears to rise and set to those who do not live on the mountain.

 Also, there is one lord of the heavens, God Indra, and he lives at the peak.
 Four celestial kings live on Mount Meru, with one for each side.
 The Mountain extends down to Jambudvipa which itself is divided into 4 continents.